MouXuanKang/SoundFieldINN/README.md

 ## Current Issues:
 It looks like I got the type input wrong, unit and shape are two kind Arg.

 *TypeError: Failed to convert object of type <class 'sciann.functionals.variable.Variable'> to Tensor.
 Contents: <sciann.functionals.variable.Variable object at* *0x7fd4252b18d0>.
-Consider casting elements to a supported type.* ～～Very low level mistake,I'm learning～～
+Consider casting elements to a supported type.*
+~~Very low level mistake,and i'm learning keras to correct it~~

 >*Governing equations is Inhomogeneous Helmholtz equation*
 >*The main scenario is engineering application, so domain can't use [1,1]*